dojo/docs/dijit/info.rst

      <p>I am some content</p>
   </div>

 If you need a reference to a the actual Node used to display the widget, Dijit stores it as a property in the instance: ``.domNode``.
-You can use this property for styling, positioning, or other `DOM manipulation <quickstart/dom>`_:
+You can use this property for styling, positioning, or other :ref:`DOM manipulation <quickstart/dom>`:

 .. code-block :: javascript
   :linenos: